lucasfellipe3g/gym-api/README.md

 GymPass style app.

-## RFs (Requisitos funcionais)
+## Functional Requirements

-- [x] Deve ser possível se cadastrar;
+- [x] It should be able to register;
-- [x] Deve ser possível se autenticar;
+- [x] It should be able to authenticate;
-- [x] Deve ser possível obter o perfil de um usuário logado;
+- [x] It should be able to get the profile from logged user;
-- [x] Deve ser possível obter um número de check-ins realizados pelo usuário logado;
+- [x] It should be able to get the number of check-ins for an logged user;
-- [x] Deve ser possível o usuário obter seu histórico de check-ins;
+- [x] It should be able to get the history of check-ins;
-- [x] Deve ser possível o usuário buscar academias próximas;
+- [x] It should be able to find nearby gyms;
-- [x] Deve ser possível o usuário buscar academias pelo nome;
+- [x] It should be able to find gyms by name;
-- [x] Deve ser possível o usuário realizar check-in em uma academia;
+- [x] It should be able to check-in on gym;
-- [x] Deve ser possível validar o check-in de um usuário;
+- [x] It should be able to validate a check-in from user;
-- [x] Deve ser possível cadastrar uma academia;
+- [x] It should be able to register a gym;

-## RNs (Regras de negócio)
+## Business Rules

-- [x] O usuário não deve poder se cadastrar com um e-mail duplicado;
+- [x] It should not be able to user register with same email;
-- [x] O usuário não pode fazer 2 check-ins no mesmo dia;
+- [x] It should not be able to do two or more check-ins in the same day;
-- [x] O usuário não pode fazer check-in se não estiver perto (100m) da academia;
+- [x] It should not be able to check in on distant gym;
-- [x] O check-in só pode ser validado até 20 minutos após criado;
+- [x] It should not be able to validate the check-in after 20 minutes of its creation
-- [x] O check-in só pode ser validado por administradores;
+- [x] It should be able to validate check-in if you're an admin;
-- [x] A academia só pode ser cadastrada por administradores;
+- [x] It should be able to register a gym if you're an admin;

-## RNFs (Requisitos não-funcionais)
+## Non-functional Requirements

-- [x] A senha do usuário precisa estar criptografada;
+- [x] The user's password must be encrypted;
-- [x] Os dados da aplicação precisam estar persistidos em um banco PostgreSQL;
+- [x] The application data must be persisted in a PostgreSQL database;
-- [x] Todas as listas de dados precisam estar paginadas com 20 itens por página;
+- [x] All data lists must be paginated with 20 items per page;
-- [x] O usuário deve ser identificado por um JWT (Json Web Token);
+- [x] The user must be identified by a JWT (Json Web Token);